cristinamatacuta/cristinamatacuta/README.md

 =========================================================================================================================================

 # 💫 About Me:
 🔍 Looking to collaborate on: Cool NLP projects, dialogue systems, machine learning, and anything that mixes tech with language.
-I’m all about pushing boundaries and building innovative solutions!<br><br>💬 Ask me about: My transition from linguistics to tech recommendation systems.<br><br>🎉 Fun fact: I’m fluent in Spanish and always up for a challenge when it comes to multilingual NLP
+I’m all about pushing boundaries and building innovative solutions!<br><br>💬 🎉 Fun fact: I’m fluent in Spanish and always up for a challenge when it comes to multilingual NLP

 ## 🌐 Socials: